SciarraColonna/CI2024_project-work/README.md

 The implemented crossover is a simple tree-sawp crossover and the related crossover rate `Pc` is initially equal to 0.9.<br>
 The available mutation operators are the following:
 - **Node mutation**: the mutation is applied to a single random node of the individual.
 In particular:
-  - If the selected node is a function node that requires two children than it is replaced by another randon function node that requires two children.
+  - If the selected node is a function node that requires two children, it is replaced by another random function node that requires two children.
-  - If the selected node is a function node that requires only one child it is replaced with another random child that requires only one child.
+  - If the selected node is a function node that requires only one child, it is replaced with another random node that requires only one child.
-  - If the selected node is a terminal variable node it is replaced with a terminal constant node or another terminal variable node.
+  - If the selected node is a terminal variable node, it is replaced with a terminal constant node or another terminal variable node.
-  - If the selected node is a terminal constant node it is replaced with a terminal variable node or it is perturbated with a random gaussian noise.
+  - If the selected node is a terminal constant node, it is replaced with a terminal variable node or it is perturbated with a random gaussian noise.
 - **Collapse mutation**: a random node of the individual is selected and its subtree gets collapsed and replaced with a terminal node (either a variable or a constant).
 - **Hoist mutation**: a random node of the individual is selected and its subtree gets extracted and becomes a new individual.
-The rest if the original tree is discarded.<br><br>
+The rest of the original tree is discarded.<br><br>

 ## Parent selection